Undergraduate Degree Details & Requirements

 Once the proper placement is determined (see Placement Test), students should take, in order, three courses: FR 101, 102, 203, 204, 307, In-Perspective, and then additional 300-level courses taught in French in order to meet the Linguistic and Cultural Diversity (LCD) WU requirement for the degree.

-French for Medical Professionals
+French for Medical Professionals Pathway

 Please contact DUS Seth Graebner with questions about this additional opportunity.
 Thank you for your interest!

 The French program is pleased to offer undergraduate students the opportunity to prepare for a certificate in Français professionnel de la santé (FPS).
-Those interested in French for Medical Professionals take a sequence of four courses, selected from the list below.
+Those interested in French for Medical Professionals Pathway take a sequence of four courses, selected from the list below.
 This sequence helps prepare students for the exam that will qualify them to receive a certificate recognized by the French government.
 Any coursework completed for this track at the 300-level or above can count towards the French major or minor or the Medical Humanities minor and may be of interest to students in psychology or global health.
 The requirements are summarized below.

 Required course: